Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Some other ways to finance a startup include:

-• Equity investments — Small businesses may be able to get an equity investment through a venture capital firm or an angel investor.
-There’s no limit to how much money you can raise through this method.
-And while you won’t have to pay back any of the money you receive from an investor, you could lose partial control of your company.
-You may want to keep a lawyer on retainer for this sort of funding, though.
-They’ll help you navigate securities laws so your business can avoid legal issues down the road.
+• Equity investments.
+Small businesses may be able to get an equity investment through a venture capital firm or an angel investor.
+There’s no limit to how much money you can raise through this method, and you won’t have to pay back any of the money, but you could lose partial control of your company.
+You may want to keep a lawyer on retainer to help you navigate securities laws so your business can avoid legal issues down the road.

-• Crowdfunding — With equity crowdfunding, your company starts an online campaign to receive funding from multiple investors in exchange for partial ownership.
+• Crowdfunding.
+With equity crowdfunding, your company starts an online campaign to receive funding from multiple investors in exchange for partial ownership.
 With rewards-based crowdfunding, your business offers prizes in exchange for donations.
-The amount of funding you can get may be restricted based on the Securities and Exchange Commission’s rulings.
+The amount of funding you can get may be restricted based on the Securities and Exchange Commission (SEC) rulings.

-• Friend and family loans — Initial financing to get a startup off the ground.
+• Friend and family loans.
 Borrowing from your friends and family is sometimes the easiest way to get a good deal on startup funding — and there’s a chance you might not have to pay interest or sell any equity.
 Want to make it official?
 Use a service like LoanWell to whip together a legally binding contract with interest fees and late penalties.

 How to crowdfund a startup